 - cooling racks

 - Preheat oven to: 350° F. Spray muffin pans and set aside.

 - While noodles are boiling, Beat eggs with sugar until light and foamy.
-Add noodles, margarine, minced apple currants and cinnamon to egg mixture.
+Add noodles, margarine, minced apple, currants (or cranberries or arils) and cinnamon to egg mixture.
 Stir well.
 Taste.
 Add more cinnamon or sugar if needed.

 - Fill muffin tins to the top and bake for 25 minutes.
 Let them cool 10 minutes before unmolding.
 Despite, the greased non-stick pans.
 I like to run a spatula around the outside edges of the puddings to assure that they come out in one piece.
 Serve hot or at room temp.